NBISweden/workshop-reproducible-research/docs/docker.md

 * An [early paper](https://arxiv.org/abs/1410.0846) on the subject of using Docker for reproducible research.

 # Set up
-This tutorial depends on files from the course Bitbucket repo.
+This tutorial depends on files from the course GitHub repo.
 Take a look at the [intro](tutorial_intro.md) for instructions on how to set it up if you haven't done so already.
 Then open up a terminal and go to `reproducible_research_course/docker`.

 !!! attention
     Docker images tend to take up quite a lot of space.
 In order to do all the exercises in this tutorial you need to have ~10 GB available.